andrews-tang/andrews-tang/README.md

 **👋 Hi, I’m Andrews Tang.**
-- :zap: A Computer Engineering student at KNUST, Kumasi campus, Ghana.
+- :zap: A Computer Engineering graduate at KNUST, Kumasi campus, Ghana.
-- 👀 I’m interested in **Neural Networks and their Applications**:roll_eyes:.
+- 👀 I’m interested in **Deep learning**:roll_eyes:.
-- 🌱 I’m currently learning **Neural Networks** using PyTorch.
+- 🌱 And I use **PyTorch** for my most of my implementations.
 <!-- - 📫 How to reach me :  -->

 <!---